 Future land-use at Derrycashel Bog has not been defined by Bord na Móna.
-Biodiversity and ecosystem services have been identified as the current primary land use at Derrycashel Bog by Bord na Móna.
 A bog railway crosses through the site (Figure 3.8).

 There are a number of Rights of Way overlapping the bog boundary.
 Other constraints considered include annual winter inundation from the adjacent Shannon, and the cessation of former pumping.
 A small area at the southern end of Derrycashel was used as a trial area (commenced in the early 2000's) for establishment of crops to attract bird species such as Linnet (in association with NPWS).
+This area is now developed into scrub.